D1mZografos/superstore-sales-analysis/sql/README.md

 - Connect the cleaned SQL dataset to Power BI
 - Create dashboards for regional analysis, product trends, and customer segmentation
 - Add interactivity to compare profit vs sales across time and categories

+---

+## 📊 Insights Summary

+Below are the business insights derived from the three key SQL queries:

+### 🌍 Regional Performance
+- The **West** region outperforms all others in both sales and profitability.
+- The **South** region, while generating decent sales, lags behind in profit margins — potentially due to higher discount rates or lower product margins.

+### 🏆 Product Performance
+- **Technology products**, especially printers and phones, dominate sales rankings.
+- The **Canon imageCLASS 2200 Advanced Copier** stands out as the most profitable item by sales volume.
+- Sub-categories like **Phones**, **Chairs**, and **Storage** generate high revenue, suggesting they are strategic focus areas.

+### 💳 Customer Value
+- A small group of customers, led by **Sean Miller** and **Tamara Chand**, contribute disproportionately to overall sales.
+- These top customers could be targeted with loyalty programs or early product access to increase retention and upselling.

+---